Interaction-driven quantum phase transitions between topological and crystalline orders of electrons: Hartree--Fock approximation

 where ${\cal F}_{\alpha}(\vect{q})$ are the form factors of $|\Psi(\alpha)\rangle$, and $a_{0} = \cos(\alpha)$ and $a_1=\sin(\alpha)$.
 For Coulomb interactions in units of $E_c$, we obtain

 where the last equality used results derived in Sec.~\ref{sm.formfactors} to express the energy in terms of the energies of Laughlin states in the $N$th BLG LL, i.e.,

-In Fig.~\ref{fig:figure2}a of the main text, we indicated the lines in the $\nu$--$D$ plane where the energies of $N=0$ and $N=1$ Landau levels filled with uncorrelated liquid at filling $\nu$ cross.
+In Fig.~\ref{fig:figure2}a and Fig.~\ref{fig:figure3}a of the main text, we indicated the lines in the $\nu$--$D$ plane where the energies of $N=0$ and $N=1$ Landau levels filled with uncorrelated liquid at filling $\nu$ cross.
 They are obtained as the solutions $D(\nu)$ of